-We only need three things from you to start the apostille bill of sale service process.
+We only need three things from you to complete the expedited apostille bill of sale service process.

 Apostille Texas can also provide you with a traveling notary public that can be sent out to your home, business, office, or hotel to notarize any type of legal documents if you live, work, or visiting the Austin, TX metro area.